justmisosoup/CodePath-Assignment2-Carousel/README.md

 * [x] Required: User sees a loading screen upon tapping the Sign In button.
 * [x] Required: User sees an error alert when entering the wrong email/password combination.
 * [x] Required: User is taken to the tutorial screens upon entering the correct email/password combination.
-* [ ] Optional: Optional: When the keyboard is visible, if the user pulls down on the scrollview, it will dismiss the keyboard.
+* [ ] Optional: When the keyboard is visible, if the user pulls down on the scrollview, it will dismiss the keyboard.
-* [ ] Optonal: Optional: On appear, scale the form up and fade it in.
+* [ ] Optional: On appear, scale the form up and fade it in.
 * [ ] Optional: Tapping in the form reveals the keyboard and shifts the scrollview and "Create a Dropbox" button up.
 * [x] Optional: Tapping the Agree to Terms checkbox selects the checkbox.
 * [x] Optional: Tapping on Terms shows a webview with the terms.